Skip to content

 Pros

 • 1,000+ payment connections via a single API across 150-177 countries.
 The connector breadth nominally exceeds Akurateco's 600+ and Corefy's 600+, though the overlap caveat applies.
-Real strength is in card networks (Visa, Mastercard, JCB, UnionPay), iGaming-relevant e-wallets (PayPal, Skrill, NETELLER, Paysafecard, AstroPay), Open Banking (Yapily, Volt, Sofort, iDEAL) and the legacy CIS connector base.
+The real strength is in card networks (Visa, Mastercard, JCB, UnionPay), iGaming-relevant e-wallets (PayPal, Skrill, NETELLER, Paysafecard, AstroPay), Open Banking (Yapily, Volt, Sofort, iDEAL) and the legacy CIS connector base.

 Cons